andreaiaia/blog-template/README.md

 # blog-template

-The template I based my blog on
+The template I based my blog on.

 # TODO

-- add generic image for markdown sample post
-- add generic image for document.js socials previews

 - update the structure to be a homepage with all the posts and an about page (remove the homepage or make it optional)
-- change the font
 - Create a SEO component to add on top of all the pages

 # Deploy your own